GeoffSelby/hopscotch-cli/README.md

 # Hopscotch CLI

-An opinionated approach to front end tooling.
+An opinionated approach to modular JavaScript.

 ## Installation